Im5tu/im5tu.github.io/content/article/2015-08-05-Technical-Debt-How-We-Get-It-And-How-To-Avoid-It.md

 {
     "categories": [ "Development" ],
     "date": "2015-08-05T18:37:26Z",
     "description": "A discussion on technical debt including strategies to help avoid high levels of technical debt.", "tags": [ "Clean Code" ],
-   "title": "Technical Debt: How We Get It And How To Avoid It" }
+    "title": "Technical Debt: How We Get It And How To Avoid It", "toc": true
+}

 This post started as a rebuttal to Ralf Westphal's [blog](http://geekswithblogs.net/theArchitectsNapkin) and his post, "[There is no such thing as technical debt](http://geekswithblogs.net/theArchitectsNapkin/archive/2015/07/22/there-is-no-such-thing-as-technical-debt.aspx)".
 There are many points of view on the subject covered by various people such as [Uncle Bob](https://sites.google.com/site/unclebobconsultingllc/a-mess-is-not-a-technical-debt) and [Martin Fowler](http://martinfowler.com/bliki/TechnicalDebt.html), but I thought it might be insightful to show how my team manages our code base.<!--more-->